Stay healthy as we move out of lockdown

-Even if the details sometimes fall by the wayside, help yourself to move in the right general direction by choosing a word to sum up your goals for 2020.
+Even if the details sometimes fall by the wayside, help yourself to move in the right general direction by choosing a word to sum up your goals for the rest of 2020.
 This could be something like ‘light’, ‘happy’, ‘calm’, ‘enriched’, ‘loving’, ‘focused’... whatever you want.
 Call it a theme to carry with you throughout the year.

-As the Mental Health Foundation explains, stress is damaging in the short term, raising your blood pressure and subduing your immune system.
+Stress is damaging in the short term, raising your blood pressure and subduing your immune system.
 Over a longer period, it can increase your risk of heart attack or stroke.
 Try mindfulness (the Headspace app is a great resource) or even just have a few breathing techniques at the ready, if the going gets tough.